riddhiik/MajorProject_backend/README.md

-# baramati-dashboard-be
+# Therapeutic-tool-be
-This is the repository which has all apis required for baramati dashbaord
+This is the repository which has all apis required for project